weld-project/weld/README.md

 To make sure this worked correctly, run `llvm-config --version`.
 You should see `6.0.x`.

-Enter the `weld_rt/cpp` directory and try running `make`.
-If the command fails with errors related to missing header files, you may need to install XCode and/or XCode Command Line Tools.
-Run `xcode-select --install` to do this.

 #### Ubuntu LLVM Installation

 To install LLVM on Ubuntu, get the LLVM 6.0 sources and then `apt-get`: